phare/phare/README.md

-# Warden - A meta quality engine for PHP
+# Phare - The meta quality engine for PHP